Title: Hanging by a Thread

 The Doctor snorted.
 "Dome–"

 "Oh, stuff it," Harry replied, rolling his eyes.
-He let go of the Doctor's arm and walked cautiously forward, as if approaching a dangerous animal.
+He let go of the Doctor's arm and walked cautiously forward, as if approaching one of Hagrid's 'pets'.
 "Ginny?
 Sweetheart?"

 Ginny glared at him.
 "Where have you been all night?" she demanded.